adap/flower/doc/source/monitor-simulation.rst

   brew install prometheus grafana

-Prometheus is used for data collection, while Grafana will enable you to visualize the collected data.
-They are both well integrated with Ray Flower uses under the hood.
+`Prometheus <https://prometheus.io/>`_ is used for data collection, while `Grafana <https://grafana.com/>`_ will enable you to visualize the collected data.
+They are both well integrated with `Ray <https://www.ray.io/>`_ which Flower uses under the hood.

 Overwrite the configuration files (depending on your device, it might be installed on a different path).

-Given you are on an M1 Mac, it should be:
+If you are on an M1 Mac, it should be:

 .. code-block:: bash